spring-jdbc-crud/simplejdbcmapper/README.md

 ## Configuring a ConversionService

-By default SimpleJdbcMapper does not use a conversion service.
-If your java property types are mapped appropriately to the database column data type a ConverterService is not required.
-Having said that if you are getting data conversion errors you can configure Spring's DefaultConverterService (or your own custom ConversionService).
+By default SimpleJdbcMapper does not use a ConversionService.
+If your java property types are mapped appropriately to the database column data type a ConversionService is not required.
+Having said that if you are getting data conversion errors you can configure Spring's DefaultConversionService (or your own custom ConversionService).
 Spring's DefaultConversionService should meet most use cases.

     SimpleJdbcMapper sjm = new SimpleJdbcMapper(dataSource);
     sjm.setConversionService(DefaultConversionService.getSharedInstance());